 The final integrative project is typically an industry-based project.
-Students in Spring 2013 semester worked on supply chain projects at Moog, Inc., an Aerospace industry context.
-Current students intend to work with firms such as IBM on a supply chain risk mitigation project, and Buffalo General Hospital on a healthcare materials management project.
+Students in spring 2013 semester worked on supply chain projects at Moog, an Aerospace industry context.
+Current students intend to work with firms such as IBM on a supply chain risk mitigation project, and Buffalo General Hospital on a health care materials management project.

 The development of soft skills, in communication and leadership is emphasized in the entire curriculum.
 Students are also encouraged to network with executives via various professional organizations.
 They are also urged to acquire professional certifications offered by American Production & Inventory Control Society (APICS), Institute for Supply Management (ISM) and Council of Supply Chain Management professionals (CSCMP).

-The UB SCOM Club, our student association is an affiliate of the Buffalo Niagara Professional Alliance (BNPA), and it works with American Production & Inventory Control Society (APICS), Institute for Supply Management (ISM), Council of Supply Chain Management Professionals (CSCMP), American Society for Quality (ASQ) and other national organizations.
+The UB SCOM Club, our student association is an affiliate of the Buffalo Niagara Professional Alliance (BNPA), and it works with American Production and Inventory Control Society (APICS), Institute for Supply Management (ISM), Council of Supply Chain Management Professionals (CSCMP), American Society for Quality (ASQ) and other national organizations.
 The student chapter of APICS was also established to provide networking opportunities with professionals.
-APICS activities include conducting plant tours, inviting professionals for guest lectures, and preparing for APICS certification (CPIM/CFPIM/CSPC/CIRM) examinations.
+APICS activities include conducting plant tours, inviting professionals for guest lectures and preparing for APICS certification (CPIM/CFPIM/CSPC/CIRM) examinations.
 Students also have the opportunity to join ISM, CSCMP and other supply chain organizations.
-The Buffalo-Niagara region, located on the US-Canada border is a major logistics hub harboring the presence of numerous manufacturing and logistics firms.
+The Buffalo Niagara region, located on the US-Canada border, is a major logistics hub with numerous manufacturing and logistics firms.
 Student activities can also be found at their Facebook site.

-Career opportunities include managerial, consulting and analyst positions across the entire range of supply chain functions, in both general and functional management positions in Procurement and Global Sourcing, Production Planning, Materials Management, Logistics Management, Quality, Information Systems, Technology Management, Global Outsourcing, and Globally Distributed Services.
-Our student placements have been very good and all our past students currently work in leading industry positions in USA and overseas.
+Career opportunities include managerial, consulting and analyst positions across the entire range of supply chain functions, in both general and functional management positions in procurement and global sourcing, production planning, materials management, logistics management, quality, information systems, technology management, global outsourcing, and globally distributed services.
+Our student placements have been very good and all our past students currently work in leading industry positions in the U.S. and overseas.
 View a list of recent placements [PDF] of our students.